Bobby Raps

-Robert John Richardson (born December 22, 1992), better known by his stage name Bobby Raps, is an American rapper, singer, songwriter, and record producer.
+Robert John Richardson (born December 22, 1992), known professionally as Bobby Raps, is an American rapper, singer, songwriter, and record producer.
 He has been a member of Thestand4rd, Audio Perm, and Dequexatron X000.
+He has produced and written songs for several notable artists including The Weeknd, Lil Wayne, Future, Gunna, Lil Uzi Vert and more.

-Early life
+Early life and education

-Bobby Raps was born Robert John Richardson on December 22, 1992 in Saint Paul, Minnesota.
+Bobby Raps was born Robert John Richardson on December 22, 1992, in Saint Paul, Minnesota.
 While in high school, he started rapping and producing beats.
 He graduated from Saint Paul Central High School.

 Career

 In 2011, Bobby Raps released his debut mixtape, Gimme Daps.

 In 2015, he released a collaborative EP with Corbin, titled Couch Potato.
 Entirely produced by Bobby Raps, it features a guest appearance from Izell Pyramid.
 City Pages described it as "a thoroughly haunting dose of ethereal hip-hop that sounds like if James Blake cut a record with Earl Sweatshirt."
 The opening song of the EP, titled "Welcome to the Hell Zone", was included on Complex's "Best Songs of the Week" list.
 The duo's live performances have received favorable reviews from City Pages and Billboard.

 In 2016, Bobby Raps contributed to Watch the Stove, a viral mixtape campaign by Hamburger Helper.
 He, alongside Dequexatron X000 collaborator DJ Tiiiiiiiiiip, featured on the opening track of the album.

 In 2017, he released his major-label debut, Mark, on Republic Records.
 It includes production from Shlohmo and D33J.
 Complex called it "[Bobby Raps'] strongest body of work to date."

+In 2020, his single and music video "Believe the Lie" were released.
+The video was directed by Alex Howard.
+Lyrical Lemonade described Bobby Raps as "multifaceted and can’t really be put into a box".

+In 2021, Bobby Raps released his album not scared anymore.
+It features guest appearances from Corbin and Casino Gwaup.

+In 2023, Skrillex featured Bobby Raps on two songs, "Leave Me Like This" and "Don't Leave Me Like This" from his back to back albums Quest For Fire and Don't Get Too Close.